16 Clever Ways To Reuse & Upcycle Empty Gin Bottles

 If you don’t want to DIY, then Tangled Vine on Etsy sells pre-made soap pumps made from reused spirit bottles, like the one pictured above.

-6. Refill With Your Own Homemade Gin
+Refill It With Your Own Homemade Gin

 I’m a big fan of making my own infused gin.
 In fact, I try to make a batch of Cranberry & Orange Infused Gin every Christmas, both for myself and to give as gifts.